Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 console.log(blob); // Blob object representing the JSON string
 ```

+### Time Complexity: O(n)
+##### Explanation:
+The JSON.stringify operation has a time complexity of O(n), where n is the number of characters in the resulting JSON string.
+The Blob constructor also operates in O(n) time as it processes each character in the input string.

 Using a library like FileSaver.js (for saving or downloading Blobs):
 ```javascript
 // Assuming FileSaver.js is installed (ensure trusted source)